NEWS FOR WELLWISHERS

 Tax Year Receipts

-The Honorary Manager's Report for 2016 will available soon
+The Honorary Manager's Report for 2018 will available after July

 The hydrogeology of this remote region makes for some uncertainty in the siting of wells.
 In discussion with international experts who know the region well, we accept that 10% of wells under construction may be abandoned before completion because the water supply is insufficient.
 WellWishers and our partner The Relief Society of Tigray (REST) guarantee that an alternative well or borehole will be provided, and we build a contingency into our budget for this.